Fortran-FOSS-Programmers/ford/README.rst

 in a `virtualenv <https://virtualenv.pypa.io/en/latest/>`__ located somewhere in your home directory.

+If you prefer, you can install all of those dependencies manually and clone FORD from Github.
+Then place FORD somewhere in your PYTHONPATH.

 Alternatively, FORD is available through the `Homebrew <http://brew.sh>`__ package manager for Mac OS X. To update Homebrew and install FORD, run these commands in a terminal: